 During my year as a self-employed private tutor in London, my students ranged from those attempting to gain entry into selective schools and universities, to those who’s education had, for a variety of reasons, been disrupted.

-Of course, there are effective teaching strategies, exam techniques, and revision plans that can all be extremely useful.
+Of course, there are effective strategies, exam techniques, and revision plans that can all be extremely useful.
 Structure is also a central part of my overarching approach - I know from experience that tracking progress is essential if morale is to remain high.
 It's only that I am loathe to apply such tactics indiscriminately or to the detriment of fostering a love for learning.

 What I do when I am not tutoring

 Whilst I am not yet a published poet, this is something I would like to change.
-My poetic pursuits are a topic of deep bewilderment amongst my old Imperial College buddies, which always makes for interesting conversations.
+My poetic pursuits are a topic of deep bewilderment amongst my old Imperial College pals, which always makes for interesting conversations.

-''Both Jean-Michel and David were excellent tutors, very knowledgeable in their subjects but also able to connect well with my children and make the subject matter accessible and comprehensible to them.
-In addition, they were personable, flexible, reliable and resourceful.
-Both children were very grateful for their help.''
-(On the Anchor Tutors website).
+''Jean-Michel was an excellent tutor, very knowledgeable in his subjects but also able to connect well with my children and make the subject matter accessible and comprehensible to them.
+In addition, he was personable, flexible, reliable and resourceful.
+Both children were very grateful for his help.''
+(Mother of Students)

 ''My son has had several sessions with Jean-Michel, who had an immediate impact in terms of identifying problem areas and helping to identify solutions that our son was able to implement.
 Jean-Michel has the advantage of a background in both science and English, which helps him to approach issues from a variety of viewpoints as well as covering multiple subjects.
 He has a genuine interest and commitment to helping his students.''
-(Neil, father of GCSE Student)
+(Father of GCSE Student)